AlanLuu/lox-go/README.md

         - `list.removeAll(element1, element2, ..., elementN)`, which removes all occurrences of each element passed into this method from the list.
 Returns `true` if an element was removed and `false` otherwise
         - `list.removeAllList(list2)`, which removes all occurrences of each element that are contained in the specified list argument from the list.
 If `list == list2`, removes all elements from the list.
 Returns `true` if an element was removed and `false` otherwise
         - `list.reverse()`, which reverses all elements in the list in place
+        - `list.reversed()`, which returns a new list with all elements from the original list in reversed order
         - `list.shuffle()`, which shuffles all elements in the list in place
         - `list.sort(callback)`, which sorts all elements in the list in place based on the results of the callback function
             - The callback function is called with two arguments `a` and `b`, which are the first and second elements from the list to compare respectively